Sayani07/gravitas/README.md

 ## Example: temporal case

-The probability distribution of the energy consumption for ten households from [customer trials](https://data.gov.au/dataset/ds-dga-4e21dea3-9b87-4610-94c7-15a8a77907ef/details?q=smart-meter) can be explored as follows:
+The probability distribution of energy consumption for ten households from [customer trials](https://data.gov.au/dataset/ds-dga-4e21dea3-9b87-4610-94c7-15a8a77907ef/details?q=smart-meter) can be explored as follows: